Stranger6667/xdump/README.rst

 - ``dump_schema`` - controls if the schema should be included
 - ``dump_data`` - controls if the data should be included

+NOTE.
+If the dump has no schema inside, DB won't be re-created.

 The following ``make`` command could be useful to get a configured dump from production to your local machine:

 .. code-block:: bash